 Surrealist painters imagined fantastical worlds.
 Through Surrealism, a movement born in France in 1924 and profoundly influenced by the horrors of World War I, writers and visual artists embarked on a novel cultural initiative with the hope of rejuvenating humankind spiritually.

 Surrealism in the visual arts may be best described as a rebellion against rationality.
 In fact, these artists found inspiration in the irrational.

-To begin to understand the exhibition “Surrealism and Magic” at the Guggenheim Venice, we need to look back in time to the late 1800s in Paris, where there was a revival of mystical practices and interest in the occult — a response, in part, to the swift pace of industrialization in the city.
+To begin to understand the exhibition “Surrealism and Magic,” which was displayed from April through September 2022 at the Guggenheim Venice, we need to look back in time to the late 1800s in Paris, where there was a revival of mystical practices and interest in the occult — a response, in part, to the swift pace of industrialization in the city.
 Then, in 1913, Sigmund Freud published “Totem and Taboo,” a collection of four essays (inspired by the work of Wundt and Jung) including “Animism, Magic and the Omnipotence of Thoughts.”

 Freud’s description of “magic” as a belief in “the omnipotence of thought” — the idea that human imagination based on inner wishes, fears and dreams directly influences external reality — resonated with the Surrealists.